core-wg/cocoa/draft-ietf-core-cocoa.md

 The algorithm defined in this document is intended to adapt to the current characteristics of any underlying network, and therefore is well suited for a wide range of network conditions, in terms of bandwidth, latency, load, loss rate, topology, etc.
-It does require three state variables per scope plus the state needed to do RTT measurements, so it may not be applicable to the most constrained devices (class 1 as per {{?RFC7228}}).
+In particular, CoCoA has been found to perform well in scenarios with latencies ranging from the order of milliseconds to dozens of seconds, as well as in single-hop and multihop topologies.
+Link technologies used in existing evaluation work comprise IEEE 802.15.4, GPRS, UMTS and Wi-Fi (see {{evidence}}).
+CoCoA is also expected to work suitably across the general Internet.
+The algorithm does require three state variables per scope plus the state needed to do RTT measurements, so it may not be applicable to the most constrained devices (say, class 1 as per {{?RFC7228}}).

 The scope of each instance of the algorithm in the current set of evaluations has been the five-tuple, i.e., CoAP + endpoint (transport